SmittyB00p/YeWM9P1Uy7KvrKRS/README.md

 - Next was to look at the numerical features and see if there were any outliers or any correlations between feature that would constitute removing from the dataset.
 Only a few features seemed to have heavy outlier presence.
 As correlations between features was concerned, no noticable linear correlations were found, but exponential correlations between a few features were present and then explored.

 ## Modeling
-- The two sections of modeling were split into looking for 1.) the recall score of the positive class to see how well the model was at identifying customers who were likely to subscribe the the term deposit product and 2.) a mix of precision and recall for the positive class as well as f1 macro score and the true negatives to see how well a seperate model would perform at identifying customers who were not likely to subscribe and thus reducing call time.
+- The two sections of modeling were split into looking for:
+    * 1.) the recall score of the positive class to see how well the model was at identifying customers who were likely to subscribe to the term deposit product and
+    * 2.) a mix of precision and recall for the positive class as well as f1 macro score and the true negatives to see how well a seperate model would perform at identifying customers who were not likely to subscribe and thus reducing call time.
-- Using Pycaret, models were looked at for recall and precision score with multiple sampling techniques used as well...RandomOversampler, SmoteTomek, SmoteENN
+- Using Pycaret, models were looked at for recall and precision score with multiple sampling techniques such as RandomOversampler, SmoteTomek, and SmoteENN
 - The models that performed the best on the best sampling technique were chosen to explore further:

-### First Model
+### First Section Models
 * Logistic Regression
 * Ridge Classifier
 * LinearDiscriminantAnalysis
 * GaussianNB
 * SGDClassifier (SMOTEenn)

-### Second Model
+### Second Section Models
 * LightGBM (SMOTETomek)
 * ExtraTreesClassifer (RandomOverSampler)